Snohomish, Washington: Media

 The city is part of the Seattle–Tacoma media market and is served by a daily newspaper, The Everett Herald.
 A local weekly newspaper, the Snohomish County Tribune, is published in Snohomish.

 Snohomish's public library is operated by Sno-Isle Libraries, a regional system that annexed the city-run library.
 Located near downtown, the 23,000 sqft building is the third-largest in the Sno-Isle system and serves over 5,000 weekly patrons.
 It opened in July 2003 at a cost of $8 million, replacing an earlier Carnegie library building that was a third of the size.
 The Snohomish library was named one of the favorite libraries of book commentator and celebrity librarian Nancy Pearl in 2008.

 The city was home to Snohomish County's first lending library, founded by local citizens in 1876.
 A permanent library building funded by Andrew Carnegie opened in 1910 and was expanded in 1968 with the construction of an annex that doubled its size.
 The building was determined to be too small to adequately meet Snohomish's needs in the 1990s, leading to proposals to build a second annex or replace it with a new building.
 The library building was converted into a temporary space for art exhibits following its closure in 2003 and was later used as a rentable community center.
 The building closed again in 2017 to undergo a $2.7 million renovation, which included demolition of the 1968 annex and restoration of an original crystal chandelier.
 It reopened in 2021.

+Sports

+Snohomish has several semi-professional soccer teams and hosts major youth soccer tournaments at Stocker Fields.
+The tournaments are organized by Snohomish Youth Soccer, which also operates Snohomish United, a USL League Two team that is planned to debut in 2025.
+The Snohomish Sky was founded in 2023 and operates men's and women's teams in the United Premier Soccer League and Western Indoor Soccer League.
+The Snohomish Soccer Dome also hosts practices for the Washington Wolfpack, an Arena Football League team that plays in Everett.